Shahzad-Nazir/Urdu-Word-Embedding-288-million-tokens/README.md

 # Urdu_Word_Embedding 288 million tokens
 This is a large scale urdu word embedding model.
 The model is trained over 288 million tokens
 # Download
-The two Urdu word embedding models with high performance can be downloaded from [here](https://drive.google.com/drive/folders/1rUEjgWz1MpsOFtSQ027S2rcza9YeFgjx?usp=sharing) if unable to do so, you can create the model and train it with the provided code.
+The two Urdu word embedding models with high performance can be downloaded from [here](https://drive.google.com/drive/folders/1rUEjgWz1MpsOFtSQ027S2rcza9YeFgjx?usp=sharing) if unable to do so, you can create the model and train it with UrduWordEmbeddingModel.py file. just replace the filename with your file containing data.
 # How to use
 just download the model and put it in your project file.
 You can use model in your .py file with following code.